openvinotoolkit/model_server/docs/developer_guide.md

 > NOTE: It is required to execute unit tests on machine with Intel Data Center GPU.

-> NOTE: For RedHat base OS unit tests which require VA API are skipped.
+> NOTE: For RedHat base OS unit tests, which require VA API, are skipped.

 ## Debugging